hwelsters/create-hwelsters-app-ts/1__TODO.md

 Few questions to answer:
     - Do I use Prisma as an ORM or just pure SQL?

-DEADLINES:
+TODO:
-[02/11/2023 Sat] [🦜] Use Prisma on backend
+[🦜] Use Prisma on backend
-[03/11/2023 Sun] [🦜] Docker Compose with e2e MySQL database testing
+[🦜] Docker Compose with e2e MySQL database testing
-[19/11/2023 Sun] [🦜] Terraform with Docker compose
+[🦜] Terraform with Docker compose
-[I dunno       ] [🦜] Maybe make a python script or something that generates all the TF files need to create all the .tf files needed to deploy every function in the `./lambda` folder
+[🦜] Maybe make a python script or something that generates all the TF files need to create all the .tf files needed to deploy every function in the `./lambda` folder
+[🦜] CDN + HTML caching for ⚡ speedy page-loads